Compassionate Guidance From Dedicated Wrongful Death Lawyers In Greenville

 We Answer Your Questions About Wrongful Death

-After you lose someone who you relied on and loved, you might feel lost in many ways.
+After you lose someone whom you relied on and loved, you might feel lost in many ways.
 Legal questions are natural to have at this time and we want to help you get the answers you need to your most important questions.
 Below are answers to a few of the most commonly asked questions we get:

 What are the most common causes of wrongful death?

 There is no one cause of wrongful death.
-In fact, the loss of life to negligence can happen under any circumstance, including:
+In fact, the loss of life due to negligence can happen under any circumstance, including:

-• Car crashes
+- Car crashes

-• Medical mistakes
+- Medical mistakes

-• Motorcycle accidents
+- Motorcycle accidents

-• Animal attacks
+- Animal attacks

 How long do wrongful death claims take?